scholtes/recipes/nashville-hot-chicken.md

 Nashville Hot Chicken Sandwiches
 ================================

-Nashville hot chicken is a style of fried chicken (with a buttermilk dredge) that is covered in either dry or "wet" (oily, not water) mixture of hot spices (mainly cayenne).
+Nashville hot chicken is a style of fried chicken (with a buttermilk dredge) that is covered in either dry or "wet" (oil, not water) mixture of hot spices (mainly cayenne).
 As a sandwich it is traditionally served either on white bread buns (plain hamburger buns) or on biscuits.

 Recommended: serve with fries and extra cole slaw.